Short on time? Here’s the best antivirus with a VPN in 2020:

 - Value.
 I personally made sure that all of the antivirus packages on this list offer an impressive set of features at an affordable price.

-1. Norton — Best Value Antivirus with VPN
+1. Norton — Best Overall Antivirus with VPN

 Norton’s comprehensive 360 package includes everything I expect from a good quality antivirus — including an unlimited VPN.